-The report has been generated, and has been sent (via email) to the users configured to receive that report.
+The report was generated, and was sent (via email) to the users configured to receive that report.

 For information on how to schedule reports, see Scheduling Reports.

 If you do not receive a scheduled report, check the Report Log (see The Report Log) or contact your system administrator.